shanedk/sqrl-test-vectors/README.md

   Value (RLV), test the results of the Identity Lock Key (ILK), the Server Unlock Key (SUK), the Diffie-Hellman Key Agreement for unlocking the identity (DHKA), and the Verify Unlock Key (VUK).
 All values hex-encoded. *Created by PHolder.*
+- **base56-vectors.txt** - A CSV file of 128 vectors for testing the base56 encoding
+  employed by SQRL for creating a textual version of a binary identity.
+The raw input bytes (random data was used for the test vectors) are offered either base64_url- or hex-encoded, output is the string created by the base56 encoding. *Created by Alex Hauser.
+Still needs to be verified.*

 ## Needed